 click image for enhanced view

-are available in painted finishes, and with unlimited amount of design options such as door opening styles, operable ridge vents, windows and shelving.
-As well as a number of glazing options… such as tempered glass, polycarbonate panels, and in some cases, plastic film.. they are built to perfection with every piece fitting just right…and most certainly fit perfectly in any back yard setting.
+have painted finishes, and with an unlimited amount of design options.
+Such as, door opening styles, operable ridge vents, windows and shelving.
+As well as a number of glazing options.
+Such as, tempered glass, polycarbonate panels, and in some cases, plastic film.
+All built to perfection with every piece fitting just right.
+Most greenhouse structures will most certainly fit perfectly in any back yard setting.

 have come a long way and many manufactures are making steel greenhouses to fit most design preferences.

-Steel greenhouse frames are always the least expensive simply because steel is less expensive and the manner in which they are put together is very basic and rudimentary.
-Most if not all steel greenhouse frames are made with galvanized steel / round or square tubing.
+Steel greenhouse frames are the least expensive simply because steel is less expensive and the manner in which they manufacture them is very basic and rudimentary.
+Most steel greenhouse frames are fabricated with galvanized steel / round or square tubing.
 The designs and styles are not just limited to Quonset rounded roof designs.
-They are available in gable and lean to style configurations which when completed look good and will last for many years.
+They are available in gable and lean to style configurations which look good and will last for many years.

 Steel frames generally have exposed (fasteners) nuts, bolts and screws with exposed brackets and exposed interior steel cable bracing.
-Many aluminum greenhouse frames are also built this same way but most are more streamlined.
+Many aluminum greenhouse frames, built this same way and very streamlined.
 The more upscale aluminum frame structures will have concealed fasteners and a much cleaner looking appearance.
 If a more rudimentary style of construction isn’t a major consideration, then by all means make this your first choice.

-Steel frames are available with many of the same features as offered, such as automatic operable ridge vents, and an array of exhaust fan options, heaters, operable windows, louvered side vents, swing and slider type doors, evaporative cooling pads. etc etc..
+Steel frames are available with many of the same features.
+Such as automatic operable ridge vents, and an array of exhaust fan options, heaters, operable windows, louvered side vents, swing and slider type doors, evaporative cooling pads. etc etc..

-All in all, there are many factors to consider, with cost being the primary denominator, its best to research the options and styles that would best fit your needs.
+All in all, there are many factors to consider, with cost being the primary denominator, do your best to research the options and styles that best fit your needs.